KayWa7/gencg_h2501/readme.md

 # GENCG HS25 Journal by Kayleigh Waser

+# Week 01
+Today, we got to start this new course with lots of inputs and a fun exercise: the Sprouts Game.
+{% raw %}
+<iframe src="https://drive.google.com/file/d/1yLCYKw_bMDSPUELeYCuIoVdEITfpkbFs/view" width="100%" height="450" frameborder="no"></iframe>
+{% endraw %}

 # Week 02
 For our first exercise, we had a look at grids.
 With the inspiration provided in the lecture I started with a basic draft.
 Since I do not have a coding background, I had some help from ChatGPT and Google Gemini to translate my ideas into code.
 The first one ended up like this: